Riyatomar14/Data_Privacy/README.md

 * random.choices(population, k) selects k elements with replacement, meaning the same element can be picked multiple times.
 This allows duplicates in the output and k can be greater than the population size.

 * We’re using itertools.product() to generate all possible combinations of digits for a given length.

+* The Python map() function applies a given function to every item of an iterable (like a list, tuple, or string) and returns a map object, which is an iterator over the results.
+It allows you to transform each element in the iterable without using an explicit loop.